arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Learninginteractionsandtheircomponentevents/Thecomponentsofindividuallearninginteractions/Thedistinctionbetweenantecedentstimuliandconsequences/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The distinction between antecedent stimuli and consequences "
+title: 'The distinction between antecedent stimuli and consequences '
-nav_order: Thedistinctionbetweenantecedentstimuliandconsequences
-has_children: false
 ---
 # The distinction between antecedent stimuli and consequences